Business process improvement, process simplification and process alignment

 IDEAS TO GET STARTED WITH IMPROVING YOUR BUSINESS PROCESS

-Studying the data in the HPO database reveals that for organizations worldwide the average scores for business process improvement, 8 ideas to get started with improving your business processbusiness process simplification and process alignment are 7.0, 5.6 and 4.8 respectively (on a scale of 1 to 10).
+Studying the data in the HPO database reveals that for organizations worldwide the average scores for business process improvement, business process simplification and process alignment are 7.0, 5.6 and 4.8 respectively (on a scale of 1 to 10).
 This can be explained by the fact that organizations generally have no shortage of ideas and often energetically take up many improvement ideas – starting up business process improvement is therefore not the problem.
 It is a complete different matter when we look at whether the business process improvements have actually been followed through, and if so, did these result in simpler and more aligned processes.
 The data indicated that this is often not the case.
 People are good at starting but not so good at finishing business process improvements.
 This is what

 you can do to make business process improvement work: